syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 # Customization in WinUI Segmented Control

-The WinUI Segmented control allows you to customize the background, text color, selection style, and much more.
+The WinUI Segmented Control allows you to customize the background, text color, selection style, and much more.

 ## BorderThickness

-The Segmented control border thickness can be customized using the [BorderThickness](https://docs.microsoft.com/en-us/windows/winui/api/microsoft.ui.xaml.controls.control.borderthickness?view=winui-3.0) property.
+The Segmented Control border thickness can be customized using the [BorderThickness](https://docs.microsoft.com/en-us/windows/winui/api/microsoft.ui.xaml.controls.control.borderthickness?view=winui-3.0) property.

 N> The default value is 1.